First Pregnancy Versus Second Pregnancy

 Have you ever seen that commercial where a first-time mom walks around with her hand sanitizer everywhere she goes with the first kid but on the second one she hands him to the greasy hand mechanic without any care?
 IT IS SOO TRUE!

 Are you more excited, a bit concerned or both?
 Let me know.
-Please feel free to share your own experiences or ask your questions or concerns in our FORUM section.
+Please feel free to share your own experiences or ask your questions or concerns below.
 I will be happy to help you!